OOF2 version 2.3.1 is

 - "Flux = Modulus times gradient of Field"

-interact only with the local polarization field, not
+only with the local polarization field, not with other charges

 - "divergence of Flux = Applied Force".

-is not quite as simple as defining new Fields, but
+(Defining new Properties is not quite as simple as defining

 given in the manual.

-OOF2 contains a more powerful set of finite elements
+OOF2 contains a small variety of finite elements and new ones

-than does OOF1.
-OOF2 has 3 noded triangles, 4 node
+can be added easily in C++.
+OOF2 has 3 noded triangles, 4

 OOF2 generates and refines triangular,